alexa/ask-cli/docs/concepts/Dialog-Command.md

 ```
 #### Special sub-commands:

 **.record**: To record the list of utterances so far in a JSON file.
 User can continue to interact with the skill once the replay file has been created.
+This command provides user an option  `--append-quit`, which the user can append to record command, to add `.quit` to list of utterances before creation of replay file.
+Format: `.record <fileName>`  or `.record <fileName> --append-quit`.

 **.quit**: Exits the Interactive mode.